 - 1. Pass out paper and markers. - 2.
 Invite each child to draw one of the scenarios from the story, when one of the characters had a feeling.
 Ask children to list the names of characters, what they felt, and why they felt it/how they showed it.
-Write all of their answers on the board or a flipchart. - Surprise Mona she woke up to a loud sound/had wide eyes. - Scared Babu he heard a loud sound/was sweating and pushed up against the tree. - Proud Mona she saved Babu from the tree/she smiled, felt tall and mature. - Sad Babu he lost his favorite leaf/he cried. - Happy Mama she saw her children/she smiled, heart swelled, arms open. - Angry Papa there were big bugs in the tree they liked/jaw clenched and his face was hot. - Happy everyone they found another tree to play in.
+Write all of their answers on the board or a flipchart.

+• Surprise - Mona - she woke up to a loud sound/had wide eyes.

+- Scared Babu he heard a loud sound/was sweating and pushed up against the tree. - Proud Mona she saved Babu from the tree/she smiled, felt tall and mature. - Sad Babu he lost his favorite leaf/he cried. - Happy Mama she saw her children/she smiled, heart swelled, arms open. - Angry Papa there were big bugs in the tree they liked/jaw clenched and his face was hot. - Happy everyone they found another tree to play in. - 3.
+When children have finished drawing, ask them to share with a partner.